 But in keeping with their best known song ‘We’re Back’, Sebastian Muravchik and Ali Renault have announced an unexpected return with a reunion gig at The Moth Club in London’s Hackney for Hypnotic Tango with ITALOCONNECTION, the production team featuring Italo legend Fred Ventura.

-The duo kindly chatted to The Electricity Club about what has been happening over the last few years within the HEARTBREAK camp and what they might have planned for the future.
+The duo kindly chatted about what has been happening over the last few years within the HEARTBREAK camp and what they might have planned for the future.